oresat/oresat-c3-software/README.md

 Can mock hardware by using the `-m HARDWARE` flag.

-- The`-m all` flag can be used to mock all hardware (CAN bus is always required).
+- The`-m all` argument can be used to mock hardware (CAN bus is always required).
-- The `-m opd` flag would only mock the OPD and expect all other hardware to exist.
+- The `-m opd` argument would only mock the hardware for the OPD subsystem and expect all other hardware to exist.
+- The `-m fram` argument would only mock the F-RAM chip and expect all other hardware to exist.
+- The `-m opd fram` argument would both mock the hardware for the OPD subsystem and the F-RAM chip and expect all other hardware to exist.

 See other options with `-h` flag.